 Science for Alaska has grown tremendously since its inception in the early 1990s.
 Today, lectures are offered in Fairbanks and online, as well as on DVDs that are accessible through the Alaska library system.

 Video recordings of the Science for Alaska Lecture Series from Fairbanks can be accessed through this site.
-To view lectures, click on a particular year (found in the menu to the left under "Media and Public Relations").
+To view lectures, click on a particular year (found in the menu to the right).